One-Shot Coordination of First and Last Mode Transportation

 \section{Properties of Optimal Solutions and Off-line Route Elimination}

 In this section, we discuss some properties of the optimal solutions of the problem~\eqref{eq:equivoptmodel}.
-With these properties we reduce the size of the problem by eliminating routes in the feasible route set, $\mathbf{R}$, that would never be used in an optimal solution irrespective of the demand and supply distributions.
+With these properties we reduce the size of the problem by eliminating routes in a given feasible route set, $\Mbf{R}$, that would never be used in an optimal solution irrespective of the demand and supply configurations.